tanmaycv-09/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

   - Physical Verification DRC and LVS:
 - Magic is used for Design Rule Checking and spice extraction from layout.
   - Magic and Netgen are used for LVS (extracted spice by magic versus verilog netlist)

+# Part 3: Get familiar to open-source EDA tools

+- Run docker using the command docker.
+- This should run the docker application in the terminal.
+- Now, we have to run the flow.tcl file in an interactive manner so type the command ./flow.tcl -interactive.
+- The terminal should look as follows: